Report: Prince Harry says William attacked him during row

 The book, scheduled to be released Tuesday, is the latest in a string of public revelations and accusations by Harry and Meghan that have shaken Britain’s royal family,

-Harry, 38, and the American actress married at Windsor Castle in May 2019.
-Less than a year later, the couple quit royal duties and moved to California, citing what they saw as the media’s racist treatment of Meghan and a lack of support from the palace.
+Harry, 38, and the American actress married at Windsor Castle in May 2018.
+Less than two years later, the couple quit royal duties and moved to California, citing what they saw as the media’s racist treatment of Meghan, who is biracial, and a lack of support from the palace.

 Since then they have presented their side of the story in an interview with Oprah Winfrey and a six-part Netflix documentary released last month, which recounted the couple’s bruising relationship with the U.K. media and estrangement from the royal family.

 In the series, Harry claimed William screamed at him during a family meeting and accused palace officials of lying to protect his elder brother, who is now heir to the throne.
-Meghan talked about wanting to end her life as she struggled to cope with toxic press coverage.
+Meghan, 41, talked about wanting to end her life as she struggled to cope with toxic press coverage.

+Harry has recorded interviews with British broadcaster ITV and CBS in the United States to promote the book.
+Both are due to be broadcast Sunday.

-In extracts of interviews recorded to promote his book and due to be broadcast Sunday, Harry said the royal household had cast him and Meghan as “villains” and “shown absolutely no willingness to reconcile.”
+In snippets released in advance, Harry told ITV that the royal household had cast him and Meghan as “villains” and “shown absolutely no willingness to reconcile.”
+He told CBS that the palace’s refusal to defend him and Meghan from attacks was a “betrayal.”

-Palace officials have declined to comment on any of the allegations.
+Palace officials have declined to comment on any of Meghan and Harry’s allegations.

+The book also explains the reasons for its title, the Guardian said.
+It said Harry recounts the alleged words of his father to his mother, Princess Diana, on the day of his birth: “Wonderful!
+Now you’ve given me an heir and a spare — my work is done.”

+While William was destined from birth to be king, Harry, who is fifth in line to the throne behind his brother and William’s three children, has often appeared to struggle with the more ambiguous role of “spare.”
+He spent a decade in the British Army — years he has described as his happiest — before taking up full-time royal duties in 2015.